Farm Bill Symposium. Photo by Jeffrey Watts

 Root to Rise: The Growing need of Community-Driven Solutions

 Kristal is a first year MPH Nutrition student at UC Berkeley’s School of Public Health.
-She joined the Berkeley Food Institute in Washington, DC for the Farm Bill symposium we co-hosted with American University.
+She joined the Berkeley Food Institute in Washington, DC for the Farm Bill symposium BFI co-hosted with American University.
 Below are her reflections on the compelling discussion that took place during a panel dedicated to Title IV of the Farm Bill: Nutrition.

 Federal Nutrition Programs